HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-01-05-a-relative-the-dag.md

 ++++ Graphic Ghost

 A more intuitive description might be finding the subtree of greatest cardinality (here we make the same assumption as before when distinguishing between longest- and heaviest-chain rule).
 The structure on the image above is moving into DAG territory, rather than just being a blockchain with orphaned blocks (also there is no such clear distinction).
 Technically, it is still a *tree* and not a DAG though.
 The two differ in trees being able to branch off in the direction of the edges, but branches not merging together later on.
 DAGs on the other hand can do both, branch off and merge.
+Trees are a subcategory of DAGs, in that every tree is a DAG, but not every DAG is a tree.

 ++++ Graphic tree vs GAG